Tasawwur-Mehnaz/Leetcode-Easy-level/README.md

  I also mentioned the topics on which the questions are based, this will help you to solve in a organised way.

 🤩And please dont forget to give it a star if you like this :)
-🙂Also I have made solution for hard level ques and easy level ques, make sure that you checked out them also :)
+🙂Also I have made solution for medium level and hard level ques, make sure that you checked out them also :)

 Feedback is always welcome.😊